alces-software/flight-appliance-docs/docs/source/torque/torque.rst

 .. code:: bash

-  [alces@login1(vlj) ~]$ qsub simplejobscript.sh
+  [alces@login1(scooby) ~]$ qsub simplejobscript.sh
-  7.login1.vlj.prv.alces.network
+  7.login1.scooby.prv.alces.network
-  [alces@login1(vlj) ~]$ cat simplejobscript.sh.o7
+  [alces@login1(scooby) ~]$ cat simplejobscript.sh.o7
   Running on host node-xb3
   Finished running - goodbye from node-xb3

 Viewing and controlling queued jobs
 -----------------------------------

 Once your job has been submitted, use the ``qstat`` command to view the status of the job queue.
 If you have available compute nodes, your job should be shown in the ``R`` (running) state; if your compute nodes are busy, or you've launched an auto-scaling cluster and currently have no running nodes, your job may be shown in the ``Q`` (queued) state until compute nodes are available to run it.
+Jobs shown in ``C`` state have completed, and are automatically removed from the job queue after a few minutes.

 You can keep running the ``qstat`` command until your job finishes running.
 The output of your batch job will be stored in a file for you to look at.
 The default location to store the output file is your home directory.
 You can use the Linux ``more`` command to view your output file:

 .. code:: bash

-  [alces@login1(vlj) ~]$ more simplejobscript.sh.o26
+  [alces@login1(scooby) ~]$ more simplejobscript.sh.o26
   Running on host node-x4a
   Finished running - goodbye from node-x4a

-Your job runs on whatever node the scheduler can find which is available for use - you can try submitting a bunch of jobs at the same time, and using the ``qstat -n`` command, see which node the job is running on.
+Your job runs on whatever node the scheduler can find which is available for use - you can try submitting a bunch of jobs at the same time, and using the ``qstat -n`` command, see which node each job is running on.

 .. code:: bash

-  [alces@login1(vlj) ~]$ qstat -n
+  [alces@login1(scooby) ~]$ qstat -n

-  login1.vlj.prv.alces.network:
+  login1.scooby.prv.alces.network:
   Req'd       Req'd       Elap
   Job ID                  Username    Queue    Jobname          SessID  NDS   TSK   Memory      Time    S   Time
   ----------------------- ----------- -------- ---------------- ------ ----- ------ --------- --------- - ---------
-  12.login1.vlj.prv.alce  alces       batch    simplejobscript.
+  12.login1.scooby.prv.alce  alces       batch    simplejobscript.
 7320     1      1       --   01:00:00 R  00:01:46
   node-x4a
-  13.login1.vlj.prv.alce  alces       batch    simplejobscript.
+  13.login1.scooby.prv.alce  alces       batch    simplejobscript.
 9602     1      1       --   01:00:00 R  00:01:48
   node-xb3
-  14.login1.vlj.prv.alce  alces       batch    simplejobscript.
+  14.login1.scooby.prv.alce  alces       batch    simplejobscript.
 4286     1      1       --   01:00:00 R  00:01:49
   node-xd2

-The scheduler is likely to spread them around over different nodes (if you have multiple nodes).
+The scheduler is likely to spread jobs around over different nodes (if you have multiple nodes).
 The login node is not included in your cluster for scheduling purposes - jobs submitted to the scheduler will only run on your cluster compute nodes.
 You can use the ``qdel <job-ID>`` command to delete a job you've submitted, whether it's running or still in the queued state.

 .. code:: bash

-  [alces@login1(vlj) ~]$ qsub simplejobscript.sh
+  [alces@login1(scooby) ~]$ qsub simplejobscript.sh
-  45.login1.vlj.prv.alces.network
+  45.login1.scooby.prv.alces.network
-  [alces@login1(vlj) ~]$ qsub simplejobscript.sh
+  [alces@login1(scooby) ~]$ qsub simplejobscript.sh
-  46.login1.vlj.prv.alces.network
+  46.login1.scooby.prv.alces.network
-  [alces@login1(vlj) ~]$ qsub simplejobscript.sh
+  [alces@login1(scooby) ~]$ qsub simplejobscript.sh
-  47.login1.vlj.prv.alces.network
+  47.login1.scooby.prv.alces.network
-  [alces@login1(vlj) ~]$ qsub simplejobscript.sh
+  [alces@login1(scooby) ~]$ qsub simplejobscript.sh
-  48.login1.vlj.prv.alces.network
+  48.login1.scooby.prv.alces.network
-  [alces@login1(vlj) ~]$ qdel 47
+  [alces@login1(scooby) ~]$ qdel 47
-  [alces@login1(vlj) ~]$ qstat
+  [alces@login1(scooby) ~]$ qstat
   Job ID                    Name             User            Time Use S Queue
   ------------------------- ---------------- --------------- -------- - -----
   45.login1                  ...ejobscript.sh alces                  0 R batch